chrisabrams/dragon/README.md

 Dragon
 ========

+Hypothesis: What if Backbone were created today, with ES 6&7, Virtual DOM, etc?

 ## Hypothesis of project
 What if Backbone were to be created today?
 What would the project look like?
-With ECMAScript 6, HTML5 pushState, Virtual DOM, new ways of data-binding, etc., front-end development has evolved.
+With ECMAScript 6 & 7, HTML5 pushState, Virtual DOM, new ways of data-binding, etc., front-end development has evolved.
 This project sets out to see what such an evolution would look like from scratch.

 ## Changes from Backbone to Dragon

 ### General Changes
-- No more `initialize()`.
-With ES6 classes, the `constructor()` is used directly.
+- ES6 classes and ES7 class properties.
 - No more `.extend()` for extending a View, Model, etc. Instead, ES6 `class` and `extends` are used.
 - `super()` is used, and is expected to be used by developers to call parent methods.
-- [io.js](https://iojs.org/en/index.html) is required for server-side usage.

 ### Collections
 - Collections use the base Model by default instead of whining about not having a Model